nikosath/anti-fraud-app/README.md

 ## I am experimenting with:
   - Testing with reusable custom fake objects (e.g. [FakeAuthService](src/test/java/antifraud/security/service/FakeAuthService.java)) instead of framework mocks e.g. Mockito mocks.
 - Using a custom [Result](src/main/java/antifraud/error/Result.java) type, inspired by [Vavr's Either type](https://docs.vavr.io/#_either).
-I throw custom Runtime exceptions only in cases where I'd want to return a 5xx error.
+I throw custom Runtime exceptions only in exceptional cases, indicating there's a bug that needs to be fixed.
 - Java 21 features: records, enhanced switch, and later on, pattern matching.
 ## Notes about some decisions:
 I have no strong feelings about the following.